tkamag/blog/_posts/2024-12-07-Amazon-SageMaker-At-AWS-reInvent.md

 1. A **SQL compliant cloud datawarehouse**

-2. He has **petabyte-scale capacity**, that means that Redshift datawarehouse, a single cluster can be pentabyte scale i.e it can store pentabyte of data inside this datawerouse solution.
+2. He has **petabyte-scale capacity**, that means that Redshift datawarehouse, a single cluster can be petabyte scale i.e it can store petabyte of data inside this datawarehouse solution.

 >So you can run complex queries and analytics and it work with data data visualization tools as well and others services(S3, DynamoDB, Kinesis, EMR)
 >
 > For customers, it's **SOC** compliance, **SOC 1**, **SOC 2**, **SOC 3**, **HIPAA**, **FedRAMP**  and lot mores, and give you an **SLA** of 99.9 % i.g if an entire cluster a single node goes down, it doesn't means that you will lose all your data because of how the architecture is and how it mirrors data to a secondary node.